johnwbyrd/pennyworth/doc/plan.md

 - **CloudFormation/SAM Resources:**
   - Cognito User Pool, User Pool Groups, Identity Pool, IAM Roles, Role Attachments, and Role Mappings (see detailed YAML in previous message).

-### 1. Endpoints for CRUD Operations on Cognito Users
+### 1. Endpoints for CRUD Operations on Cognito Users and API Keys
 - **/users (POST):** Create user (admin only, can specify group/role; default is user).
 - **/users/{id} (GET):** Get user info (admin for any user, user for self).
 - **/users/{id} (PUT/PATCH):** Update user (admin for any user, user for self).